Appointments are normally for ten minutes and routine surgeries run from 08:30 to 17:00 Monday to Friday, subject to availability.

 What can I be seen for?

 A GP Extended Access appointment is exactly like an appointment at your own GP practice.
 The service can see babies and children and nurse appointments are available for treatments such as wound care and ear irrigation.
+You will be seen by experienced Northamptonshire GPs, nurses, pharmacists and other health professionals, but it is unlikely that you will be seen by your own GP or nurse.
+If you would prefer to see your usual GP or practice nurse, please book an appointment with your usual practice during their normal opening hours.

 When are these appointments available?